YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 We'll start by creating an empty object, and then we'll add the `DialogueRunner` component to it.

-* **Create a new empty game object.
-Rename it to "Dialogue Runner".**
+* **Create a new empty game object**.

+* **Rename it to "Dialogue Runner"**.

-* With the Dialogue Runner object selected, **open the Component menu, and choose Scripts → Yarn Spinner → Dialogue Runner.**
+* With the Dialogue Runner object selected, **open the Component menu**, and choose **Scripts → Yarn Spinner → Dialogue Runner**.

 <!-- (gif of adding component) -- >

-Next, you need to add the Yarn files that you want to show.
-The Dialogue runner can load multiple Yarn files at the same time; the only requirement is that **no nodes are allowed to have the same name**.
+Next you need to add the Yarn files that you want to show.
+The Dialogue runner can load multiple Yarn files at the same time.
+The only requirement is that **no nodes are allowed to have the same name**.
 (This is a requirement that may change in the future.)

 * **Drag your Yarn JSON file into the `Source Text` array.**